julyanghar/SENTINEL/README.md

       - If you want to reproduce our experiments, you can use the [SENTINEL Dataset](https://huggingface.co/datasets/psp-dada/SENTINEL) that we constructed.

-      - If you prefer to build your own dataset, you can use the data generated in the [previous section](#data-generation).
+      - If you prefer to build your dataset, you can use the data generated in the [previous section](#data-generation).

     - Image Data